konacurrents/konacurrents/README.md

 **[Kona Currents, LLC](https://konacurrents.com)**
 offers downloadable software and apps for creation, collection, processing, and management of optical visual markers.
-An innovative text and optical search engine is included, along with an API for processing optical labels, barcodes and two-dimensional codes.
+We call these a Semantic Marker&trade; This incluces An innovative text and optical search engine is included, along with an API for processing optical labels, barcodes and two-dimensional codes.
 These optical image and data files are downloadable for internal and external use.
 Apps also interact through published API's with our Cloud Computing services.

 # SemanticMarker&trade; Optical Vision Marker Processing